 Expansion slots: Slots that can hold expansion cards — chips that provide specific functionality such as graphics capability or additional ports for different kinds of connections.
 Also called expansion slots or slots.

 Jumpers: Wires used to set configuration options on some motherboards without opening them up and changing software settings.

 Capacitor: A capacitor is a tiny device that stores an electric charge.
 Consisting of two metal plates separated by an insulating material called a dielectric, capacitors are usually made up of two metal plates.
 The plates are linked to each other by wires called leads, and these leads are used to connect the capacitor to other devices in your computer case.

 Capacitors are placed in high-risk areas on motherboards for one simple reason: they help reduce electronic noise that may disrupt signals from sensitive components such as microprocessors or memory chips.
 Without capacitors, these sensitive components could be easily damaged by minor electrical fluctuations caused by other devices in the processor as well as outside sources like AC power lines or mobile phones.

 Can motherboard work without a capacitor?

 The chipset is a small computer on the motherboard that holds the CPU, memory, and other parts.
 The motherboard may not work without capacitors because capacitors are used to keep the voltage flowing to the computer.
 But if you remove the capacitors, the motherboard won’t work, but the CPU may still work.
-Make sure to remove capacitors if the motherboard doesn’t work because is there will be a large chance of burning the computer.
+Make sure to remove capacitors if the motherboard doesn’t work because there will be a large chance of burning the computer.

 In other words, The power supply unit of any electronic device needs capacitors to store excess electricity so that they can be used back when needed.
 In the case of the motherboard, capacitors power up the motherboard components, especially the CPU and memory chips.
 Without it, you cannot boot up your PC.